-Match Hypothesis

-Base Node Target Node Evidence
+Match Base Node Hypothesis Target Node Evidence

-GREATER GREATER 0.650
+GREATER GREATER Temperature 0.650

-GREATER GREATER 0.850
+GREATER GREATER Temperature 0.650

-PRESSURE TEMPERATURE 0.712
+PRESSURE beaker TEMPERATURE 0.712

-PRESSURE TEMPERATURE 0.712
+PRESSURE TEMPERATURE ice cube 0.712

-DIAMETER, TEMPERATURE 0.712
+DIAMETER TEMPERATURE coffee 0.712

-DIAMETER TEMPERATURE 0.712
+DIAMETER TEMPERATURE ice cube 0.712

-FLOW water FLOW heat 0.790
+FLOW FLOW 0.790

-FLAT FLAT coffee 0.790
+FLAT FLAT 0.790

-LIQUID LIQUID 0.790
+LIQUID water LIQUID 0.790

 vial ice cube 0.932

 beaker coffee 0.932

 water coffee 0.864

 water heat 0.632

 pipe bar 0.632

 Figure 3.

-Water Flow - Heat Flow Match After Running Local Rules

-PRESSURE and TEMPERATURE.
+Water Flow - Heat Flow Match After Running Local Rules consisting of the support for the match and the maximum plausible support (i.e., one minus the support against it).
+The water flow - heat flow analogy is made possible by the program being able to match predicates with different names, such as matching PRESSURE and TEMPERATURE.
 This behavior is caused by the particular set of rules we are using.
 In these rules, relational predicates such as GREATER are limited to matching predicates having the same name, while functional predicates such as TEMPERATURE can match other functional predicates.
-Note that at this stage, SME is entertaining a number of matches that will later be discarded, such as LIQUID(water) $\leftrightarrow$ LIQUID(coffee) and DIAMETER(vial) $\leftrightarrow$ TEMPERATURE(ice cube).
+Note that at this stage, SME is entertaining a number of matches that will later be discarded, such as LIQUID(water) \neq LIQUID(coffee) and DIAMETER(vial) \neq TEMPERATURE(ice cube).

 3.2.
-Step 2: Global Match Construction
+Step 2: Global Match Construction and Candidate Inferences